 We love to smile sweetly at Norah as she cozies herself in, and duck for cover when Jack cracks a line drive.

-It feels great as a parent to watch your kid be totally in the zone and feel like their stars are aligning.
 That feeling, like you’re exactly where you are supposed to be, doing what you are supposed to be doing, and doing it well.
 That’s the Career Sweet Spot.

 Where’s My Career Sweet Spot?